Electric vehicle charging

-There are a number of electric vehicle charging points across Enfield.
+There are a number of electric vehicle (EV) charging points across Enfield.
 You can find details of these by visiting websites such as Zap Map.

 To view a list of charging points on our public highways or public car parks, view electric vehicle charging points (PDF, 179.02 KB).